-Fig. 11.2: Detail view of a measurement plane with scaling
+Fig. 11.2: Detail view of a layer with scaling

-In the detailed view the color scale of the displayed measurement plane can be seen on the left-hand side.
+In the detailed view the color scale of the displayed level can be seen on the left-hand side.
 The scaling is always scaled to the highest level.
-The upper end of the scale should be around 3 000 counts.
+The upper end of the scale should be 3000 counts.

-If the signal level is not in the desired range, adjust the gain and repeat the plane measurement.
+If the modulation is not in the desired range, adjust the gain and repeat the level measurement.